Generated March 14, 2019 at 22:30:30

 :iterate - repeatedly evaluate and bind to the expression while it is truthy.

 :range - loop over a range.
-The object should be two element tuple with a start and end value.
+The object should be two element tuple with a start and end value, and an optional postive step.
 The range is half open, [start, end).

 :keys - Iterate over the keys in a data structure.